ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 ### Allowance Functions    {#allowance-functions}

 These are the functions that implement the allowance functionality: `allowance`, `approve`, `transferFrom`, and `_approve`.
-Additionally, the OpenWhisk implementation goes beyond the basic standard to include some features that improve
+Additionally, the OpenZeppelin implementation goes beyond the basic standard to include some features that improve
 security: `increaseAllowance`, and `decreaseAllowance`.

 #### The allowance function {#allowance}